United cuts Polaris Lounge access for Singapore Airlines and many Star Alliance partners

 Singapore Airlines First and Business Class passengers flying from the United States have historically been able to access United Polaris Lounges, where available.

-These are a cut above the usual airport lounge, with dining rooms, bartender service and shower suites, and I’ve had the privilege of visiting them in San Francisco, Los Angeles and Houston (before service was discontinued).
+These are a cut above the usual airport lounge, with dining rooms, bartender service and shower suites.
+I’ve had the privilege of visiting them in San Francisco, Los Angeles and Houston (before service was discontinued), and found the experience highly enjoyable every time.

 United Polaris Lounge SFO dining room